4 Optimization for Machine Learning

 AdaGrad (Adaptive Gradient)

-AdaGrad adapts the learning rate for each parameter individually, performing larger updates for infrequent parameters and smaller updates for frequent ones.
+AdaGrad adapts the learning rate for each parameter individually, performing larger updates for infrequent parameters and smaller updates for frequent ones (Duchi, Hazan, and Singer 2011).
 It achieves this by dividing the learning rate by the square root of the sum of all past squared gradients for that parameter.

 Note